Program and Curriculum

 To receive a Bachelor of Science in Biology at the University of Scranton, students must complete the following course requirements

-1. Fulfill the requirements of the university's General Education Curriculum (See the University's Undergraduate Catalog for more details - make sure you select the catalog that applies to the year that you first started at the University).
+1. Fulfill the requirements of the university's General Education Curriculum (See the University's Undergraduate Catalog for more details ).
 These courses include Humanities, Social and Behavioral Science electives, Theology and Philosophy, Literacy (writing and computers), Cultural Diversity, and Writing Intensive courses.

 2. Cognate courses: these provide majors with the critical math and science skills.
 These requirements include Quantitative Reasoning (Pre-calculus Math and Calculus), General and Analytical Chemistry, Organic Chemistry, and Physics.

-3. Biology major courses: once students successfully complete the General Biology courses, they are required to take an additional 30 biology credits.
-In selecting electives at least 1 course must be taken in each of the following Course Areas: Molecular/Cellular; Systems; Multiorganismal.
+3. Biology major courses: once students successfully complete the General Biology courses, they are required to take an additional 34 biology credits.
+In selecting electives at least 1 course must be taken in each of the following Course Areas: Cellular, Genetics, Molecular, Organismal, or Population.
 Specific information on these courses can be found here or in our Undergraduate Catalog (which also has a detailed four-year curriculum plan

 - Biology Department